nazgul17/JCloisterZone/notable-TODO.md

 * save game -> use history of messages undo -> send how many messages should be stripped ?

-* fix auction
-* pass when only placement with bridge exists during auction

-* there is still some bug probably related to bridges / or putting road piece inside
+* there is still some bug probably related to bridges / or putting road piece inside ?
+-> impplement save as list of messages (state transformations)

 * do not challenge yaga hut with shrine - separate feature for yaga's hut? probably not
 * + yaga scoring

-* move stuff from Board to GameStateHelper
-* Location.sides() -> SIDES
 * add debug optiom to limit tile pack size

 * add function for applying reducer on state (reverse apply)
 * rename updateXYZ to mapXYX, add it for everything and move it from mixins to state

-* remove GridPanel.getTile

 * test if works if barn are contain multiple spots

-* implement zoom by single affinetransrom on grid layer
+* implement zoom by single affine transrom on grid layer

+* remove Tile, remove Board (in favor of BoardMixin)

+* Tower, place tile, use same circular ares as for selecting follower